5 Written questions

 - Alexander Kerensky

-- d homefront, soldiers, how it changes from the beggining of the war till the end (it'll only take six weeks, come fight for your country and live to be 90...your country need you if your really ______ then you will fight."
+- a homefront, soldiers, how it changes from the beggining of the war till the end (it'll only take six weeks, come fight for your country and live to be 90...your country need you if your really ______ then you will fight."

 - e was a major political power before and during the Russian Revolution.
 He was the second prime minister of the Russian Provisional government until Lenin was elected.

-5 Multiple Choice Questions
+5 Multiple choice questions

 Mensheviks → Martov, who was in league with Lenin had a dispute with lenin, and due to that formed the Mensheviks who became a minority, and broke off from the Bolsheviks.

-Mustard Gas → where all of the country is invested in warfare...its economy, politics, citizens on the home front, food, general supplies, any company, and whatever a country can produce goes towards war.
+Central Powers → where all of the country is invested in warfare...its economy, politics, citizens on the home front, food, general supplies, any company, and whatever a country can produce goes towards war.